yzabeliesa/clique/readme.md

 For clarifications on this setup, you can look at the guide that I followed [here](http://gabriela.io/blog/2014/08/10/laravel-with-grunt-bower-foundation-and-sass/).

-`Jeric you asshole - you did it again, JS and SASS are just interpreted, why make us use Grunt`
+`Jeric you asshole - JS and SASS are just interpreted, we can set it up fine ourselves; why make us use Grunt`

 Grunt is a configurable automation tool, so I chose this out of scalability reasons.
 For example, executing one `grunt` command in this setup will:
 - put modernizr.js and all custom js in scripts_header.js
-- put all jquery.js, foundation.js and fastclick.js (vendor js; don't know exactly how we can use these but they are recommended) in scripts_footer.js
+- put all bootstrap.js, jquery.js, foundation.js and fastclick.js (vendor js; don't know exactly how we can use these but they are recommended) in scripts_footer.js
 - minify all CSS / JS and put them in the right public folder

 If you find it too much of a hassle, just tell me so I can remove all dependencies, or you may just move the assets manually (I'm not supposed to be front-end anyway haha).